ReFreezed/MyHappyList/README.md

 These folders will automatically be moved to your [`%APPDATA%`](https://www.microsoft.com/en-us/wdsi/help/folder-variables#appdata) folder next time you run MyHappyList, so you only ever have to do this once.

+## Translations
+MyHappyList currently supports English and Swedish.

+If you want to help translating the program into your language you can make a copy of [languages/en-US.txt](languages/en-US.txt) and edit the lines.
+When you're done you can [submit a pull request](https://github.com/ReFreezed/MyHappyList/compare) or send me the file in a [PM on AniDB](https://anidb.net/perl-bin/animedb.pl?show=msg&do.new=1&msg.to=ReFreezed) and the translation will be in the next release.